Beryl Becomes 'Very Tiny' First Hurricane Of Atlantic Season

 Beryl had maximum sustained winds of 80 mph on Friday afternoon as it churned across the water.

-"The hurricane force winds only extend outwards about 10 miles from the center, and the eye itself is about five miles wide" Berg said.
+"The hurricane force winds only extend outwards about 10 miles from the center, and the eye itself is about 5 miles wide" Berg said.
 "So that's just a very tiny system.
 We don't see many hurricanes that small."

 And yet, Berg said the conditions ahead of Beryl could allow it to strengthen a bit over the next few days as it heads for the island chain extending from the Virgin Islands to Grenada.

-Some of the islands are still recovering from the devastation wrought by September's back-to-back powerful hurricanes Irma and Maria.
+Some of the islands are still recovering from the devastation wreaked by September's back-to-back powerful hurricanes Irma and Maria.

 But those were top-of-scale Category 5 storms.
 Berg cautioned that because Beryl is so small and located so far out at sea, it's too early to say for sure which islands might be impacted and how badly.